 Checklist prior to departing the dock:

-- Complete the “Authorization for the Scattering of Cremated Remains at Sea” form.
+- Complete the “Authorization for the Scattering of Cremated Remains at Sea” form that we send you when you make your reservation.

-- Attach a Bank Cashier’s Check or money order for the appropriate amount made out to: Brad White
+- Attach a Bank Cashier’s Check or money order or call us with your credit card # or we also use and like PayPal for the appropriate amount made out to: New England Burials At SeaLLC

 - Ship the cremated remains to: